putneydm/david_site_jekyll/src/collections/_design/crux.markdown

 ## Unique Challenges

-### Crux needed brand and visual identity -- including a wordmark
+### No. 1 | Crux needed brand and visual identity -- including a wordmark

 When Crux was formulated, it basically had a name and an editor.
 The face -- branding, colors, typography -- the overall visual design of the site -- was TBD.
-What was know was that it was to be a *news* site, not a *religous* site -- summed up by one stakeholder as "no stained glass, no crosses."
+What was known was that it was to be a *news* site, not a *religious* site -- summed up by one stakeholder as "no stained glass, no crosses."

 To set a design direction, I did:
 * A series of mood boards to determine which direction was desirable